loganrudd/sentiment-analysis/README.md

     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │
-    └── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    └── analysis_env.yml   <- The requirements file for reproducing the analysis environment

 --------